nokeeo/donald-pinckney.github.io/_posts/idris/2019-03-26-idris-serverless.md

 # Writing Serverless Functions in Idris

 In this post I want to walk through how we can write serverless functions in Idris and deploy them to Google Cloud.
-First, you need to make sure you have the necessary toolchains installed.
+To do so, you need to make sure you have the necessary toolchains installed.

 ## Installing Stuff